Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Optimizing Interval Estimation in Practice

-It is this error that we will optimize as a function of $\h$.
-With pragmatism in mind, we focus on the case where $p$ is fixed and small relative to $\S$.
-In this case, $\az = p+3$ in the interior and $p+2$ at the boundary.
-For implementation purposes, we optimize $CE(\irbc,\f)$ pointwise in $\f$.
-The optimal bandwidths will be functions of $\f$, and their implementations are functions of the data; neither depend explicitly upon $\F_\S$.
-However, the resulting coverage error rates will still hold uniformly, that is, the bandwidths are of the form $\h = H n^{-\eta}$, where $\eta$ does not depend on $\f$ and $H$ is well-behaved in $\F_\S$, and therefore coverage error rates.
-As an example, setting $\eta = 1/(p+4)$ yields a rule-of-thumb minimax rate optimal bandwidth choice for interior points.
+We now focus on choosing the bandwidth $\h$ optimally, leaving $\rho$ and $K$ to the next section.
+With pragmatism in mind, we restrict attention to bandwidth sequences that are polynomial in $n$, that is, of the form $\h = H n^{-\eta}$ for some constants $H>0$ and $\eta >0$.
+For implementation purposes, we optimize $C_{\irbc(\h),\f}(z_{\alpha/2}, -z_{\alpha/2})$ pointwise in $\f$.
+The optimal bandwidths will be functions of $\f$ and their implementations are functions of the data, which are draws from $\f$; neither depend explicitly upon $\F_\S$.
+The resulting coverage error rates still hold uniformly, because the bandwidths are of the form $\h = H n^{-\eta}$, where $\eta$ does not depend on $\f$ and $H$ is well-behaved uniformly in $\F_\S$.
+We will focus on cases where coverage is consistent, leveraging our new higher-order results in this paper.

-An obvious candidate for $\h$ is an MSE-optimal choice, $\h_\MSE = H_\MSE n^{-1/(2p+3)}$, where $H_\MSE$ balances the variance against the squared bias.
-This choice is popular and readily available in most statistical software.
-As we previously discussed, this choice is invalid for standard inference procedures (which must be undersmoothed), but is allowed for robust bias correction and even optimal for coverage in the case of $p=1$ for interior points.
-Even when it is not optimal for coverage, $\i(\h_\MSE)$ has the advantage that it can be reported along with $\mhat_p^{(\v)}(\x;\h_\MSE)$, pairing an optimal point estimator with a valid measure of uncertainty that uses the same effective samples.
-This is appealing from an empirical point of view.

-However, when the goal is inference, improved bandwidth choices are available.
-We discuss two natural criteria for choosing an inference-optimal $\h$: first attaining coverage error optimality and then sacrificing optimality for a reduction in length.
-We have already established that, because $\rho$ is constant, interval length is improved for larger bandwidths $\h$.
-Robust bias correction allows for, and (as we discuss below) will optimally use larger bandwidths, and thus leads to faster-contracting intervals than any undersmoothing approach.
-However, we will see that length can be further reduced while retaining asymptotically correct coverage by sacrificing minimax rate optimality.